jdelic/saltshaker/CERTIFIED_BUILDS.md

 Generally speaking this also interferes with Continuous Delivery and also makes it really hard to rotate passwords and other secrets when people leave your company or you detected an attack.
+Many security standards and best practices like PCIDSS also require secrets to be rotated regularly.

 So the build model ingrained into this repository is based on [Hashicorp Vault](https://vaultproject.io/) and moving secret generation where it belongs: on the build server.
-The reasons for that are:
+Vault's "PKI" secret management backend creates a world where managing your own organization's certificate authorities is cheap and easily automated.
+This allows us to think about infrastructure where each service is authenticating clients through its own CA, even having per-environment CAs is easy to implement.
+This enables secret generation on the build server at scale and gives us interesting properties, like for example, easy tracking of secret propagation (what build server created the certificates used by a build at what exact time and what was the git commit hash the build was based on).
+By using Vault for credential management inside deployment environments we can then solve additional issues, like ensuring fine-grained audit logs.

+Moving secret management to the build server in a continuous delivery environment makes sense, because:

   1. You must trust and secure your build server anyway.
 If it's compromised the attacker can deploy malicious code and can also read all of your hardcoded secrets.

-  2. You can lock the build server down for your developers and ops people, but you can't deny them access to source code and configuration management.
+  2. You can lock the build server down for your developers and ops people, but you can't deny them access to source code and configuration management, so this limits secret exposure throughout your organization.

   3. If you follow [12factor](https://12factor.net), as much configuration as possible should be part of your release artifacts, since a release is